-- 1. continue workflow case (CWC) the workflow case can be continued, with no intervention occurring in the execution of any other work items; - 2. remove current case (RCC) selected or all remaining work items in the case can be removed (including those currently executing); or - 3. remove all cases (RAC) selected or all remaining work items in both this and all other currently executing cases which correspond to the same process model can be removed.
+- 1. continue workflow case (CWC) the workflow case can be continued, with no intervention occurring in the execution of any other work items; - 2. remove current case (RCC) selected or all remaining work items in the case can be removed (including those currently executing); or - 3. remove all cases (RAC) selected or all remaining work items in all cases which correspond to the same process model can be removed.